 | Biosystematics | 5% | Biological classification, phylogenetic tree construction, and species identification |

-| Neurobiology | 2% | A newly added topic covering neural transmission mechanisms, brain region functions, and neurodegenerative diseases |
+| Neurobiology | 2% | Neural transmission mechanisms, brain region functions, and neurodegenerative diseases |

-| Bioinformatics | 1% | A newly added topic involving genome annotation, sequence alignment tools, biological data mining, and analysis |
+| Bioinformatics | 1% | Genome annotation, sequence alignment tools, biological data mining, and analysis |

 Key Focus Areas for USABO Preparation

-Students should first build a strong foundation in high-frequency topics, then gradually expand into ecology, animal behavior, biosystematics, neurobiology, and bioinformatics.
+Students should first build a strong foundation in these high-frequency topics, then gradually expand into ecology, animal behavior, biosystematics, neurobiology, and bioinformatics.

 USABO Award Preparation Strategy